 Unnecessary document duplication by employees is reduced and increases the reuse of existing documentation.
 And even old and passive documentation is made available just like the newest version for those who need that.

-Choosing the right tracking system provides
+Choose the right tracking system

 - Easy access to documents and records

 - Increased productivity

 There is no need to reinvent the way your organisation operates just because you are implementing a document tracking system.
 Your system should work with you to provide a configured and easy to use solution for managing the capture, storage, retrievals, disposition and any other regulatory requirement for your records and information assets, out of the box.
 Once your procedures and rights to use or edit documents are managed, deployment and control become very easy.

 Research Facility (USA) Case study